Haxor44/yolo/README.md

 ### use vagrant up to run the application.

+# Stage 2 Implementation of Ansible And Terraform
+This repository provides a solution to automate the provisioning of cloud resources using Terraform(optional) and the subsequent configuration of these resources using Ansible, all triggered from a single Ansible playbook.

 ## Prerequisites
 ### Before you begin, ensure you have the following installed on your local machine: